Reading 0: Tools and Python Basics #

 git commit to package your changes into a new version.
 If you have

 setup, then this command

 will launch VS Code with a file that contains something like the following:

 # Please enter the commit message for your changes.
-Lines starting # with '#' will be ignored, and an empty message aborts the commit. # # On branch master # Your branch is up-to-date with 'origin/master'. # # Changes to be committed: # new file: README.md # # Untracked files: # bar.py # foo.py #
+Lines starting # with '#' will be ignored, and an empty message aborts the commit. # # On branch main # Your branch is up-to-date with 'origin/main'. # # Changes to be committed: # new file: README.md # # Untracked files: # bar.py # foo.py #